The sky is falling! Google wants to force everyone to buy PPC ads!

 Oh, how I wish I had a HTML tag to indicate sarcasm…

-The panic over Penguins and Pandas is spreading like wildfire.
+The panic over Penguins and Pandas is spreading like wildfire – and it is getting pretty irrational.
 Losing much of your website’s traffic is scary to say the least.
 If you have not had a problem with your search engine positions since the recent updates, please try to stay rational.
 The sky is not falling.

 Legitimate SEO is not banned by Google or “dead” in any way.